psychospace/psychospace.info/Sacred/High Sacred/Region of Grander/Lond Point/CHARACTERS/Termis Tungol.md

 ---
 >[!quote |author subt] [[Termis Tungol]], _Foreword of "An Age Apart"_
->I imagine many of those who grew up fantasizing about [[sorcery]] and swords — thanks to my prose — have either achieved that captured ideal, have reinterpreted it as writers themselves, fostered a love for adventure in their own ways, or... in one particular case, made pacts with entities from the [[Dark Sea]], seeking to harvest any words I left unwritten in that epic. ...And let us be clear, I do not strongly envy one whose very [[soul]] they judge to be worth the eight drafts I threw out.
+>I imagine many of those who grew up fantasizing about [[sorcery]] and swords — thanks to my prose — have either achieved that captured ideal, have reinterpreted it as writers themselves, fostered a love for adventure in their own ways, or... in one particular case, made pacts with entities from the [[Dark Sea]], seeking to harvest any words I left unwritten in that epic.
+And let us be clear, I do not strongly envy one whose very [[soul]] they judge to be worth the eight drafts I threw out.
 Aim higher, friends.

 Esteemed bard and author, one-time leader of the [[Somber Troupe of Arcane Research]] (S.T.A.R.), **Travis "Termis" Tungol**, a [[Drastic|Drasticite]] for most of his life, wrote many a story of [[Critical Hit]]'s adventures.